ayrt-n/ruby-chess/README.md

 ## How to use

-The easiest way to play would be online at: https://replit.com/@ayrtonomics/CLI-Chess?v=1

-Alternatively, the game can be run from the command line by:
+The game can be run from the command line by:

 1. Cloning this repo
 2. Installing the required gems by running